How to identify and avoid a Royal Mail fee to pay scam

 What happens to underpaid postage?

 Underpaid postage occurs when a mailed item does not have enough postage to cover the shipping cost.
 In many cases, the recipient may be required to pay the difference in postage to receive the item.
 If the recipient refuses to pay, the item may be returned to the sender, who may then be responsible for the additional postage.
-Some postal services may also charge a handling fee for underpaid items.
+As payment on delivery UK maybe required, some postal services may also charge a handling fee for underpaid items.

 Usefull external references